e-oz/Memory/README.md

 [Couchbase Server 2.0](http://www.couchbase.com/download)
 Use few nodes if you need fault-tolerance.

+##For Memcache:
+[Memcache](http://pecl.php.net/package/memcache) or [Memcached](http://pecl.php.net/package/memcached) PHP extension should be installed.

+##For APCObject:
+[APC](http://pecl.php.net/package/APC) should be installed, and this setting should be added in php.ini (or apc.ini if you use it)

++ apc.slam_defense = Off
++ __recommended:__ apc.user_ttl = 0

 ##For SHMObject and MultiAccess:
 PHP should support shm-functions and msg-functions (--enable-shmop --enable-sysvsem --enable-sysvshm --enable-sysvmsg)
 Should be used only in specific cases (e.g. mutexes), or when other extensions can not be installed.

 #Storages comparison:
-**APC** is a very fast and easy to use storage, use it when RAM on app-server is enough for caching.
-If APC can not be used for caching data, or you just like Redis - use **Redis**.
+**Redis** is the best key-value storage for cache.
-Use **Couchbase** if you need fault-tolerant and very easy scalable cluster.
+Use **Couchbase** if you need fault-tolerant and very easy scalable cluster and if you can afford it ([minimal hardware requirements](http://www.couchbase.com/docs//couchbase-manual-2.0/couchbase-getting-started-prepare-hardware.html)).
 Redis, Couchbase and **Memcache(d)** can be used for cross-process communication.
 Also, data in Redis and Couchbase storages will be restored even after server reboot.
+**APC** is a very fast and easy to use storage, but was abandoned after PHP 5.5 release with builtin opcode caching, so it will be still exist in this library, but consider to use Redis instead.
 If you can't install any third-party packages, you can use **Shared Memory** - but your PHP should be compiled with support of shmop-functions.

 Tests: